Information for International Applicants

 Ohio State may offer the online AS to BS in Radiologic Sciences degree completion program to students located in Wisconsin.

 The online AS to BS in Radiologic Sciences degree completion program is designed for individuals who hold an AS degree and certification in radiography, radiation therapy, nuclear medicine technology, or sonography from the ARRT, NMTCB, or ARDMS.

 Completion of the program meets educational requirements to apply for the AHRA Certified Radiology Administrator credential exam but does not lead to an initial or additional license in Wisconsin.

 Medical Laboratory Science

-Wisconsin does not require state licensure or certification to work as a medical laboratory scientist in Wisconsin.
+Licensure is not required to work in a medical laboratory in Wisconsin.